RasaHQ/rasa-nlu-examples/docs/benchmarking.md

 pip install git+https://github.com/RasaHQ/rasa-nlu-examples
 ```

-You should now be able to run configuration files like this one;
+You should now be able to run configuration files with NLU components
+from this library.
+You can glance over some examples below.

 === "Basic Config"